 SECTION 14.
-UNIFORMITY OF APPLICATION AND CONSTRUCTION.
-This [Act] shall be applied and construed to effectuate its general purpose to make uniform the law with respect to the subject of this [Act] among states enacting it.
+UNIFORMITY OF APPLICATION AND

+CONSTRUCTION.
+This [Act] shall be applied and construed to effectuate its general purpose to make uniform the law with respect to the subject of this [Act]

+among States enacting it.

 SECTION 15.
 SHORT TITLE.
-This [Act] may be cited as the Uniform Unincorporated Nonprofit Association Act.

-SECTION 16.
-SEVERABILITY CLAUSE.
-If any provision of this [Act] or its application to any person or circumstance is held invalid, the invalidity does not affect any other provisions or applications of this [Act] which can be given effect without the invalid provision or application, and to this end the provisions of this [Act] are severable.
+This [Act] may be cited as the Uniform its application to any person or circumstance is held invalid, the invalidity does not affect any other provisions or applications of this [Act] which can be given effect without the invalid provision or application, and to this end the provisions of this [Act] are severable.